dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - Similarly log-classify can be used to analyze for anomalies as part of local logrotate if you use decentralized logging.
-- Needs more work and integration with centralized logging systems.
+- Needs more work for integration with centralized logging systems.